Manchester clears glass-strewn streets after shops ransacked

 "There have been hundreds of properties damaged and this is going to cost tens of millions of pounds to sort out.
 There is going to be a doubling of police numbers on the streets tonight."

-Police would not say how many police would be made available, but stressed they had enough officers and could make use of police from neighboring forces if needed.
-Manchester sent around 100 police officers to help London Tuesday night, when it tripled the number of police on the streets.
+Police would not say how many police would be made available, but stressed they had enough officers and could make use of police from neighbouring forces if needed.
+Manchester sent around 100 police officers to help London on Tuesday night, when it tripled the number of police on the streets.

 Despite the promised of an increased police presence, residents were nervous.